chanwwei/Data-Analysis-Project-using-SAS/README.md

 Research Objective:

-i.
-To understand the situation of COVID-19 in Malaysia
+*i.
+To understand the situation of COVID-19 in Malaysia*

-ii.
-To study the effectiveness of vaccine in reducing COVID-19 cases in Malaysia
+*ii.
+To study the effectiveness of vaccine in reducing COVID-19 cases in Malaysia*

-iii.
-To study the cause for the trend of R0 in Malaysia.
+*iii.
+To study the cause for the trend of R0 in Malaysia*